Through the Medicaid Estate Recovery Program, the state can recover the cost of long-term care after someone has died. But there are exceptions.

 Complete the Application for Hardship Waiver (Form 5006 or 5006- S. Return it to DADS with supporting documents within 60 days from the date of the Notice of Intent to File a Claim.

-This article provides information on dealing with denials or reductions of Medicaid services.
-This information is excerpted from content by Disabil...
+This article discusses dealing with denials or reductions of children's Medicaid services.